developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/barcode/index.md

 ---

 ## Overview
 The Barcode Module controls functionality of the device scanner.
+The Barcode API of Enterprise Browser 2.0 allows an app to simultaneously scan a specified number of barcodes in view of the scanner.
+This number is specified using the `BarcodeCount` parameter, which is new in EB 2.0. **This and other new features and properties are supported only on Android devices with EMDK version 6.8 and newer installed**.

+If the use case involves capturing a single barcode type (for example, a pricing kiosk app) Zebra recommends using the `Barcode.take(callback)` method.
+If the app is to decode multiple barcode types common in enterprise scenarios (for example a warehouse inventory and receiving app), Zebra recommends using the `Barcode.enable(callback)` method.

 Check the platform indicators in each property or method section.
-If developing for a device with only a camera, the number of symbologies available will be limited to the most common, such as EAN13 and UPCA, and scanning will be available only through the device camera.
-If the app is running on more well-equipped hardware, finer control over a more fully featured Scanner is available, often with a choice of scanner hardware to use on the device.
+If developing for a device with only a camera; scanning is possible only through that camera and the number of available symbologies is limited to the most common ones, such as EAN13 and UPCA.

-If the use case involves capturing a single barcode type (for example, a pricing kiosk app) Zebra recommends using the `Barcode.take(callback)` method.
-If the app will decode multiple barcode types common in enterprise scenarios (for example a warehouse inventory and receiving app), Zebra recommends using the `Barcode.enable(callback)` method.

-**Notes**:
+#### Other Notes
 * **Only foreground apps have access to scanning hardware**.
 When an app is sent to the background, its state is saved and scanner control is automatically relinquished.
 When a scanner app returns to the foreground, its previous state is reapplied.

-* **On the VC70**, the scanner will work only if connected in SSI Mode.
+* **On the VC70**, the scanner works only if connected in SSI mode.

-* **The RE 2.x Scanner API and the EB 1.x Barcode API should not be used simultaneously in any Enterprise Browser application**; only one or the other should be used.
+* **The RE 2.x Scanner API and the EB 1.x Barcode API should not be used simultaneously in any Enterprise Browser application**; please select one or the other.
+* **EMDK 6.8 is required** to take full advantage of multi-barcode capabilities in this API.

 ## Enabling the API
 There are two methods of enabling the Barcode API: